Leaders as Multipliers Explained

 The most effective culture leaders are not the most charismatic or the most visionary.
 They are the most consistent.
 They multiply the same things, day after day, until those things become the culture.

 Meredith Wilson is a culture expert, speaker, author and mentor.
-She works with leaders to shape, shift and lead culture.
+She works with leaders to shape, shift and scale culture.

 Author of Shift: Everyday actions leaders can take to shift culture (2023)